 Given the role of sensorimotor process in knowledge acquisition, Pexman and colleagues (Muraki, Siddiqui, & Pexman, 2022; Pexman, Muraki, Sidhu, Siakaluk, & Yap, 2019; Tillotson, Siakaluk, & Pexman, 2008) have developed measures quantifying the degree to which individuals perceive that they can interact with a variety of objects.
 Recently, Pexman et al. (2019) collected body-object interaction ratings (BOI) for over 9000 English words, which were elicited via a 1-7 scale such that objects receiving higher values were viewed by participants as having a greater degree of perceived interactivity.
 Consistent with an embodied cognition approach, BOI ratings have been shown to be consistent with existing measures of semantic knowledge, as BOI was a strong predictor of responses in semantic decision tasks.
 Specifically, BOI facilitated lexical decision responses derived from the English Lexicon Project (Balota et al., 2007) and responses from the Calgary Semantic Decision Project (Pexman, Heard, Lloyd, & Yap, 2017).
-Importantly, for both tasks, any benefits of BOI on responding were only apparent when pairs were sufficiently high in BOI (i.e., BOI ratings above the midpoint).
+Importantly, for lexical and semantic decision tasks, any benefits of BOI on responses were only apparent when pairs were sufficiently high in BOI (i.e., BOI ratings above the midpoint).
 Low BOI items, which reflected more abstract concepts, were associated with responses that were both less accurate and slower.
 Separately, Heard, Madan, Protzner, and Pexman (2019) demonstrated that when BOI ratings were combined with three additional ratings of motor dimensionality (graspability, ease of pantomime, and number of actions), the combined ratings explained a greater degree of variance in semantic processing tasks compared to when BOI was used alone.
-Thus, considered alongside findings from Pexman et al. (2019), it is likely that sensorimotor information plays a critical role when processing a word’s meaning.
+Thus, considered alongside findings from Pexman et al. (2019), sensorimotor information appears to play a critical role when processing a word’s meaning.

 While BOI ratings provide researchers with a useful tool for quantifying the degree to which individuals can interact with their environment, we note two potential shortcomings which may limit their broader use.
-First, because BOI ratings reflect the degree to which individuals can interact with an object, they are highly correlated with concreteness.
+First, BOI ratings reflect the degree to which individuals can interact with an object and are highly correlated with concreteness.
 Consistent with this, Pexman et al. (2019) reported that performance on lexical tasks was only facilitated for high BOI items (e.g., chair).
 For low BOI items (e.g., autumn), performance decreased, as by nature, an object must be tangible and concrete for it to facilitate a high degree of interaction.
 Thus, BOI ratings are strongly linked to an item’s concreteness.
-Second, because BOI reflects a quantitative rating, qualitative information regarding specific object uses, action properties, or even the context in which an object may elicit certain actions is unavailable.
+Second, because BOI reflects a quantitative rating, qualitative information regarding specific object uses, action properties, or even the context in which an object may elicit certain actions, is unavailable.
 While quantifying the degree of interactivity is critical given the proposed connection between sensorimotor experience and knowledge (see Barsalou, Simmons, Barbey, & Wilson, 2003), understanding the various contexts which may facilitate or inhibit potential interactions is equally important.
+Finally, having participants rate general levels of interactivity may be too vague, as when individuals encounter an object, they generally have a specific use in mind which may facilitate or inhibit interactivity depending on specific environmental factors.
 Thus, relying solely upon BOI as a measure of interactivity omits qualitative information which may potentially influence an object’s perceived levels of interactivity.

 The Present Study